 - Your “back”: this is a larger piece of fabric than both the frame and what the top collection of quilt pieces will eventually be, in order to bind the edges together and provide extra durability.

-- Sewing pins or safety pins: these simple and standard sewing tools keep all finished pieces in place until the rest are ready, and allow for designers to try out many different arrangements before committing to just one.
+- Sewing pins or safety pins: these standard sewing tools keep all finished pieces in place until the rest are ready and allow you to try out different arrangements before committing to just one.

 - Needles or a sewing machine: old-fashioned hand stitching is certainly favorable for a family project such as this, and it would be remembered that relatives actually took the time to sew each collected quilt section onto the top of the frame.
 But, it can be painstaking and impractical for busier families.
 A sewing machine would work just as well, save time and perhaps be more precise than a novice embroiderer’s hands.